tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-data-visualization-book-review.md

 date: 2013-07-16T12:27:00+00:00
 ID: 2127
 excerpt: |
   To prepare myself for my session Data Visualization Tips &amp; Tricks, I read a few books.
-In this blog post, I’ll give a short review for each one of them.
+In this blog post, I'll give a short review for each one of them.
   Information Dashboard Design
   This book, written by Stephen Few, was the first one I read.
 And&hellip;
 url: /index.php/itprofessionals/book-review/data-visualization-book-review/